2018 Israeli LGBTQ strike: Planning

-As a result of the vote on the bill and the reservation, The Aguda called members of the LGBT community to strike on Sunday, July 22 (Sunday being the first workday in Israel).
+As a result of the vote on the bill and the reservation, LGBT rights organization The Aguda called members of the LGBT community to strike on Sunday, July 22 (Sunday being the first workday in Israel).

-The roots for this strike were planted a year prior to that, in a cooperation of LGBT organizations in the country.
-The idea started rolling after a protest in July 2017, which brought around 15,000 protesters against the Ministry of Welfare's stance in a Supreme Court hearing regarding adoption by same-sex couple.
-In a position paper presented to court, the ministry claimed that same-sex parents are "anomalous" and therefore cannot become adoptive families.
-After receiving a lot of public pressure, welfare minister Haim Katz announced that he plans on changing the ministry's stance on this issue.
+A strike was first suggested following a protest in July 2017, which brought around 15,000 protesters against the Ministry of Welfare's stance in a Supreme Court hearing regarding adoption by same-sex couples.
+In a position paper presented to court, the ministry claimed that same-sex parents are "anomalous" and therefore could not become adoptive families.
+After receiving public pressure, welfare minister Haim Katz announced that he planned to change the ministry's stance on the issue.

 In order to plan the strike, many PR and advertising agencies and journalists were contacted to pressure companies in Israel to prepare for a future strike.

-When the new surrogacy law passed in the Knesset, to include only single women but not single men or gay couples, in a way perceived as discriminatory, the LGBT organizations, headed by the Aguda, decided to implement the strike plan immediately.
-The organizers contacted CEO's and prominent public figures and asked them to join the strike and have their companies and organizations publish their support.
-Most of them agreed, though some in some cases they gave their support after being told by the organizers that their lack of support will be made public on media and on social media.
+When the new surrogacy law passed in the Knesset, which included only single women but not single men or gay couples, Israeli LGBT organizations, headed by the Aguda, decided to implement the strike plan immediately.
+The organizers contacted CEOs and prominent public figures and asked them to join the strike and have their companies and organizations publish their support.
+Most agreed, although some gave their support after organizers said they would publicize companies’ lack of support through traditional and social media.
 An Israeli economic publication, The Marker, posted a list of companies that refused to support the strike.